Christonja/100-days-of-code/log.md

 But I ended up learning alot about an array of different web technologies and linux, and for that I would recommend this course.

 **Link to work:** [DevMatch](https://evening-woodland-43477.herokuapp.com/)

+### Day 20: September 2, Sun, 2018

+**Today's Progress**: Struggling through the Javascript challenges.

+**Thoughts**: I feel like I'm better than I was the first time around, but gee they are hard!
+I just want to be able to implement them without checking a solution.
+I don't mind if I have to research functions etc. But if I have to check an example solution that to me means I cheated.
+I'm getting there, but like at the speed of 1 algorithm an hour.
+When there's alot of algorithms to go through, this feels slow.. but I'm progressing.